Cost of Unblocking a Toilet

 There are several factors that may affect the cost of unblocking a toilet.
 Below is a list of the main things that could have an impact on the overall cost of the job:

-The location of the blockage can affect the overall cost of the job.
-A blockage within the toilet bowl U-bend is much easier to access than a blockage that is further down the waste pipe.
-The more difficult the blockage is to get to, the longer it will take to unblock and will end up costing more.
+- Ease of Access — The location of the blockage can affect the overall cost of the job.
+A blockage in the toilet bowl U-bend is much easier to access than one further down the waste pipe.
+The more difficult it is to reach the blockage, the more it will cost.

-Your location within the UK can have quite a substantial effect on how much you will pay to have your toilet unblocked.
-Plumbers in the London area can charge around £30-£100 more per day than plumbers based in other parts of the UK.
-So, if you are based in London, you can expect to pay more to get your toilet unblocked than someone who lives in another part of the UK.
+- Location of Property — Your location within the UK can affect how much you pay to have your toilet unblocked.
+Plumbers in the London area can charge around £30 to £100 more per day than plumbers based in other parts of the UK.

 What's Involved in Unblocking a Toilet?